Steve Jones (biologist)

-John Stephen Jones DSc FLSW (born 24 March 1944) is a British geneticist and, from 1995 to 1999 as well as from 2008 to June 2010, was Head of the Department of Genetics, Evolution and Environment at University College London.
-His studies are conducted in the Galton Laboratory.
+John Stephen Jones (born 24 March 1944) is a British geneticist and, from 1995 to 1999 as well as from 2008 to June 2010, Head of the Department of Genetics, Evolution and Environment at University College London.

-He is also a television presenter and a prize-winning author on the subject of biology, especially evolution.
-He is a popular contemporary writer on evolution.
-In 1996, his work won him the Michael Faraday Prize "for his numerous, wide ranging contributions to the public understanding of science in areas such as human evolution and variation, race, sex, inherited disease and genetic manipulation through his many broadcasts on radio and television, his lectures, popular science books, and his once-regular science column in The Daily Telegraph and contributions to other newspaper media".
+He is a prize-winning author on biology, especially evolution.
+The Language of the Genes (1993), based on the Reith Lectures of the same name won the Royal Society Science Book Prize.
+Almost Like a Whale (1999) is an update of Charles Darwin's On the Origin of Species and closely follows its structure.
+In 1996, he won the Michael Faraday Prize.

 Early life and education

 Jones was born in Aberystwyth, Wales, to Lydia Anne and Thomas Gwilym Jones.
 His parents met as students at the University of Aberystwyth.
 Until he was about ten years old the family lived alternately at his paternal grandparents' house in New Quay, Ceredigion, and his maternal grandparents' house near Aberystwyth.
 Later the family moved to the Wirral, returning to Wales for their holidays.

-Jones's paternal grandfather and great grandfather were both sea captains.
+Jones's paternal grandfather and great-grandfather were both sea captains.
 Jones's father, a PhD chemist, worked on detergents such as Jif.
-Dylan Thomas was an acquaintance of his father.
-As a child Jones often stayed at his paternal grandparents' home and spent a lot of his time in the attic which contained some seafaring equipment, and boxes of books covering a wide variety of topics, many of which Jones read.
-He also went to libraries and by the age of 14 years had read all the works of Charles Dickens.
+His father was an acquaintance of Dylan Thomas.
+As a child, Jones often stayed at his paternal grandparents' home and spent a lot of his time in the attic which contained some seafaring equipment, and boxes of books covering a wide variety of topics, many of which Jones read.
+He also went to libraries and by the age of 14 had read the complete works of Charles Dickens.

 As a child in Ceredigion, Jones spoke a lot of Welsh until he was six or seven years old, and as a keen observer of local wildlife was particularly interested in birds.
 Jones was a pupil at Wirral Grammar School for Boys.
 When he was 13 to 14 years old, Jones was inspired to study biology by a school teacher.

 Jones was rejected by all the Welsh universities, so he applied to the University of Edinburgh for an undergraduate degree, which had a closing date seven days later, and he was accepted onto a zoology course.
 In 1967 he won the Gunning Victoria Jubilee Prize in Zoology for his essay, "Area effects and the structure of peripheral populations of Cepaea nemoralis".
 He stayed on in Edinburgh to do research for a Doctor of Philosophy degree on the ecological genetics of Cepaea, a snail whose shell is polymorphic in colour pattern, making it a model organism for evolutionary biologists.
 He developed an interest in snails from Bryan Clarke his PhD supervisor.